 Any way you serve it, this ultimate beef stroganoff really is pretty darn amazing!

-You can sub in 1 to 2 teaspoons onion powder for the diced onion, if desired.
-Freezable Meal: The leftovers of the stroganoff can be frozen.
+Onion: you can sub in 1 to 2 teaspoons onion powder for the diced onion, if desired.
+Freezable Meal: the leftovers of the stroganoff can be frozen.
 I store the leftovers in a freezer-safe container and then thaw in the refrigerator (usually takes about a day) and reheat over medium-low heat in a saucepan on the stove.

 Recipe originally posted April 2008; updated with new commentary, pictures and recipe notes.